Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Experiments

-Our system's proficiency in learning a range of agile locomotion skills from the reference motion dataset (discussed in Sec \ref{sec:ref_motion_dataset}) is initially assessed.

-\textbf{Baselines}: We benchmark our method against two representative baselines: Motion Imitation~\cite{RoboImitationPeng20, imitaterepurpose, han2023lifelike} baseline represents a thread of recent works whose imitation rewards are defined solely with errors between current robot states and the corresponding reference states.
-Generative Adversarial Imitation Learning (GAIL) baseline represents a thread of recent work \cite{2022-TOG-ASE}, whose imitation reward is solely provided by the discriminator trained to distinguish trajectories generated by the policy from the ground truth reference motions.
-Given that our reference motions consist only of state sequences, they offer less supervision compared to expert action sequences, rendering motion prior learning more challenging.
-Each method trains for $2 \times 10^{9}$ iterations across 3 random seeds.
-Both our technique and the Motion Imitation baseline adopt identical reward scales for all motion error-tracking rewards.
-Likewise, our approach and GAIL maintain the same scale for adversarial stylization rewards.
+\textbf{Baselines}: We benchmark our method against three representative baselines: \textbf{Motion Imitation}~\cite{RoboImitationPeng20, imitaterepurpose, han2023lifelike} baseline represents a thread of recent works whose imitation rewards are defined solely with errors between current robot states and the corresponding reference states.
+Generative Adversarial Imitation Learning (\textbf{GAIL}) baseline represents a thread of recent work \cite{2022-TOG-ASE}, whose imitation reward is solely provided by the discriminator trained to distinguish trajectories generated by the policy from the ground truth reference motions. \textbf{WASABI} baseline represents a modified version of WASABI~\cite{li2022learning} for our setting.
+Each method trains for $2 \times 10^{9}$ samples across 3 random seeds.
+Both our method and the Motion Imitation baseline adopt identical reward scales for all motion error-tracking rewards.